weissmanlab/magic/README.md

 and are useful in their own right for model checking.
 In each row of the file, the first entry is the value of the Laplace transform variable, _s_; the second is the estimated value of the Laplace transform at that point, LT{_p_}(_s_); and the third is the error in the estimation, &#963;[LT{_p_}(_s_)].

+Finally, `magic.py` also produces a log file (suffix `.log`) giving details of the optimization procedure.
+See the [SciPy documentation](http://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.OptimizeResult.html) for the interpretation.

 ## magicplots.ipynb